Radiotbo3d/Karkadann-Toolhead/README.md

 This toolhead was developed when I wanted a perfomace orientated toolhead for my setup while still being able to test different hotends and extruder combiations.

 ### things you need to know:
--This toolhead is ONLY compatible with [Monolith Gantry](https://github.com/Monolith3D/Monolith_Gantry) -You can use belts from 6mm up to 10mm in width
+-This toolhead is ONLY compatible with [Monolith Gantry](https://github.com/Monolith3D/Monolith_Gantry)</br>
+-You can use belts from 6mm up to 10mm in width</br>
--The main structural parts for this toolhead have to be SLM 3dprinted (I suggest out of aluminium) -you will have to tap some M3 holes
+-The main structural parts for this toolhead have to be SLM 3dprinted (I suggest out of aluminium)</br>
+-you will have to tap some M3 holes</br>
--compatible with Beacon and Cartographer probes -compatible with Rapido/Dragon, Chube, Mosquito mounting patterns -compatible with Sherpa, orbiter, LGX, papilio lite mounting patterns
+-compatible with Beacon and Cartographer probes</br>
+-compatible with Rapido/Dragon, Chube, Mosquito mounting patterns</br>
+-compatible with Sherpa, orbiter, LGX, papilio lite mounting patterns</br>

 ## BOM
 "currently undermined"